xuwang/aws-terraform/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# AWS CoreOS cluster provisioning with [Terraform](http://www.terraform.io/downloads.html)
+## Overview: AWS CoreOS cluster provisioning with [Terraform](http://www.terraform.io/downloads.html)

 This is a practical implementation of [CoreOS cluster achirtecture] (https://coreos.com/os/docs/latest/cluster-architectures.html) built on AWS.
 The cluster follows CoreOS production cluster model that contains 3-node etcd cluster in an autoscalting group, a central service node that you can run shared services such as CI, logging and monigoring, a private docker registry, and a fleet of workers to run other service containers.